daisygao/OnlineJudge/leetcode/README.md

 Lowest Common Ancestor of a Binary Search Tree: easy

-Lowest Common Ancestor of a Binary Tree: not neat...
+Lowest Common Ancestor of a Binary Tree: recursion does everything

 Majority Element: median or Moore voting algorithm